 One reason for the tepid wage gain is that hiring was strongest last month in lower-paying industries.
 One such category that includes hotels, restaurants, casinos and amusement parks added 55,000 jobs, the most of any major sector.

-Health care, which includes some higher-paying jobs in nursing as well as lower-paid home health care aides, added 37,000 jobs in April.
-Banking and other financial services added 19,000.
+Health care, which includes some higher-paying jobs in nursing as well as lower-paid home health care aides, added 37,000 in April.